 Annotote gives those consumers a way to annotate that lecture — saving the most valuable quotes and notes.
 By crowdsourcing contributors’ annotations, Annotote forms a consensus as to what the highlights of that lecture are, reducing the full 60 minutes into a 2-minute summary, for example.

 This is the same way Wikipedia maintains collaborative articles and Yelp crowdsources business ratings: Annotote harnesses the annotations that people are already compelled to make on all sorts of content, then distills them into a short summary for everyone to enjoy.
 That perfect complement facilitates an otherwise inefficient digital consumer experience.

-Annotote finds the right content for you to enjoy; it provides a personalized summary of that content to help your consumption; it lets you annotate it to improve your retention; and it lets you follow other users to share in the knowledge.
+Annotote finds the right content for you to enjoy; it provides a personalized summary of that content to help your consumption; you can annotate it to improve your retention; and you can follow other users to share in the knowledge.

 Annotote is a single destination for all of your media wants and needs.
 Want to enjoy good content?
 Annotote is where you go for all the signal with none of the noise.
 Want to save valuable insights?
 Annotote is where you go to leave your mark.